 This guide to VC Funding is the result of 20+ years of Growthink helping entrepreneurs and businesses raise venture capital or VC funding.
-Over this time, we have helped pitch thousands of venture capitalists, hosted VC gatherings, and even had many venture capitalists as clients.
+Over this time, we have helped pitch thousands of venture capitalists, hosted VC gatherings, and even had many VCs as clients.

 Below you’ll learn everything you need to know about VC Funding and how to get it for your company.

 Here’s an outline of this VC funding guide:

 - Types of Companies that Venture Capital Firms Finance

 - The Presentation Materials You Need to Raise VC Funding